 Seguridad

-Android 15 incluye cambios que promueven la seguridad del sistema para ayudar a proteger a las apps y a los usuarios de las apps maliciosas.
+Android 15 incluye cambios que promueven la seguridad del sistema para ayudar a proteger las apps y a los usuarios de las apps maliciosas.

 Versiones de TLS restringidas

-Inicios de actividades en segundo plano seguros
+Inicio seguro de actividades en segundo plano

 Otros cambios

-- Cambia a
+- Cambia los creadores de

 PendingIntent

-creadores para que bloqueen los lanzamientos de actividades en segundo plano de la siguiente manera: predeterminada.
-Esto ayuda a evitar que las apps creen accidentalmentePendingIntent
+para que bloqueen los inicios de actividades en segundo plano de forma predeterminada.
+Esto ayuda a evitar que las apps creen accidentalmente unPendingIntent

 PendingIntent